Art as Experience: The Live Creature

 John Dewey offers a new theory of art and the aesthetic experience.
 Dewey proposes that there is a continuity between the refined experience of works of art and everyday activities and events, and in order to understand the aesthetic one must begin with the events and scenes of daily life.
 This idea stands in opposition to the aesthetic theories presented by Immanuel Kant and also the proponents of German Idealism, which have historically been shown to favor certain heavily classicized forms of art, known commonly as 'High Art' or Fine Art.
 Dewey argues for the validity of 'popular art' stating:

 The continuity of aesthetic experience must be recovered with the normal processes of living.
 It is the duty of the theorist to make this connection and its implications clear.
 If art were understood differently by the public, art would gain in public esteem and have wider appeal.

 His criticism of existing theories is that they "spiritualize" art and sever its connection with everyday experience.
 Glorifying art and setting it on a pedestal separates it from community life.
 Such theories actually do harm by preventing people from realizing the artistic value of their daily activities and the popular arts (movies, jazz, newspaper accounts of sensational exploits) that they most enjoy, and drives away the aesthetic perceptions which are a necessary ingredient of happiness.

 Art has aesthetic standing only as it becomes an experience for human beings.
 Art intensifies the sense of immediate living, and accentuates what is valuable in enjoyment.
 Art begins with happy absorption in activity.
 Anyone who does his work with care, such as artists, scientists, mechanics, craftsmen, etc., are artistically engaged.
-The aesthetic experience involves the passing from disturbance to harmony and is one of man's most intense and satisfying experiences.
+The aesthetic experience involves the passing from disturbance to harmony and is one of humans' most intense and satisfying experiences.

 Art cannot be relegated to museums.
 There are historic reasons for the compartmentalization of art into museums and galleries.
 Capitalism, nationalism and imperialism have all played a major role.